 Suicide is when people harm themselves with the goal of ending their life, and they die as a result.

-A suicide attempt is when people harm themselves with the intent to end their lives, but they do not die because of their actions.
+A suicide attempt is when people harm themselves with the goal of ending their life, but they do not die.

-Suicide does not discriminate.
-People of all genders, ages, and ethnicities can be at risk.
+People of all genders, ages, and ethnicities can be at risk for suicide.

 The main risk factors for suicide are:

-- Family history of a mental health or substance abuse disorder
+- Family history of a mental disorder or substance use

 - Family history of suicide

-- Being exposed to others’ suicidal behavior, such as a family member, peer, or media figure
+- Exposure, either directly or indirectly, to others’ suicidal behavior, such as that of family members, peers, or celebrities

 - Talking about wanting to die or wanting to kill themselves